mdb/mdb.github.io/content/blog/2020-10-07-profiling-go-with-pprof.md

 * http://localhost:6060/debug/pprof/profile
 * http://localhost:6060/debug/pprof/trace?seconds=5

-    Note: This endpoint outputs a file that is _not_ a `pprof` profile but is a _trace_.
+Note: `/debug/pprof/trace?seconds=5` outputs a file that is _not_ a `pprof` profile but is a _trace_.
 It can be viewed via `go tool trace`.

 ## Julia Evans' technique for getting a heap profile with pprof

-As [Julia writes](https://jvns.ca/blog/2017/09/24/profiling-go-with-pprof/), we can test drive debugging memory problems with `pprof` by writing a program that allocates a lot of memory:
+As [Julia writes](https://jvns.ca/blog/2017/09/24/profiling-go-with-pprof/), we can test drive debugging memory problems with `pprof` by writing a program that allocates a lot of memory and also establishes a `pprof` web server on port `6060`:

 ```golang
 package main